graphdat/plugin-redis/README.md

 ## REDIS Graphdat Plugin

-Tracks the following metrics for REDIS (from the info API):
+Tracks the following metrics for REDIS (from the REDIS "info" API):

 connected_clients
 keyspace_hits